-'Nothing Like You’ marks the beginning of a major new step for Frightened Rabbit.
-Whereas debut album Sing The Greys (released by FatCat in 2007) saw the band move from the bedroom solo project of head Rabbit Scott Hutchison into a fully formed group of musicians, 2008’s The Midnight Organ Fight mapped a band steadily claiming more ground in terms of public notoriety, creative articulacy and peer admiration (Frightened Rabbit have been publically feted by fellow musicians like Craig Finn (The Hold Steady), Nick Harmer (Death Cab For Cutie) and Simon Neil (Biffy Clryo)).
-A new set of tracks – being readied for a brand new album, and including ‘Nothing Like You’ and primer single ‘Swim Until You Can’t See Land’ – however, is already being touted as the collection of music that will push the band into vast new territories.
+‘Nothing Like You’ marked the beginning of a major new step for Frightened Rabbit.
+Whereas debut album Sing The Greys (released by FatCat in 2007) saw the band move from the bedroom solo project of head Rabbit Scott Hutchison into a fully formed group of musicians, 2008’s The Midnight Organ Fight mapped a band steadily claiming more ground in terms of public notoriety, creative articulacy and peer admiration (Frightened Rabbit have been publicly feted by fellow musicians like Craig Finn (The Hold Steady), Nick Harmer (Death Cab For Cutie) and Simon Neil (Biffy Clryo)).
+Another set of tracks including ‘Nothing Like You’ and primer single ‘Swim Until You Can’t See Land’ – however, is touted as the collection of music to push the band into vast new territories.
 Although live shows are frequently sold out - crammed full of an audience who sing along to every word of Hutchison’s soaring, evocative lyrics - critical and public adoration suggests an upward ascension of an even larger scale to come.

 The band’s stellar rise is beginning to speak for itself.
 The band have performed on the BBC's Culture Show, played UK/Ireland tour dates with Modest Mouse and enjoyed an unprecedented media support for their material - several high-profile radio plays and sessions/interviews; more TV appearances; large print/online press features; a shortlist nomination for the Spirit of Scotland Award; a televised performance for the Royal Variety Show (again on the BBC).
 A secret, unannounced show at London's 200-capacity Lexington venue sold out within an hour of being made public.